PetrisGR/Website-TitanSec/README.md

 ## Description

 This website is a college assignment project featuring the hypothetical cybersecurity company, TitanSec.
-Developed primarily with Bootstrap, it showcases various cybersecurity services in a user-friendly and fully-responsive manner.
+It showcases various cybersecurity services in a user-friendly and fully-responsive manner.
 Please note that TitanSec is a fictional entity created solely for the purpose of this project.

 ## Features